-Throughout the fighting in Grozny, Sarajevo, and Sukhumi — Food for Life was there; attending to earthquake victims in Haiti, Armenia, Russia and India — Food for Life was there; saving stranded villagers during floods in West Bengal, Pakistan, Poland and the Philippines — Food for Life was there; feeding hungry children in South Africa and the millions of others in the streets of nearly every major city in the world Food for Life volunteers are there nourishing people with pure plant-based meals.
+Throughout the fighting in Grozny, Sarajevo, and Sukhumi — Food for Life was there; attending to earthquake victims in Haiti, Armenia, Russia and India — Food for Life was there; saving stranded villagers during floods in West Bengal, earthquakes in Nepal, floods in India, Pakistan, Poland and the Philippines — Food for Life was there; feeding hungry children in South Africa and the millions of others in the streets of nearly every major city in the world Food for Life volunteers are there nourishing people with pure plant-based meals.

 Syrian Refugee Crisis in Europe (2015)

 Teams from Germany, Serbia, Croatia, Slovenia, Paris and London helped provide meals to tens of thousands of refugees flooding through Europe.
 Currently, with many borders being closed, FFL Serbia is the only remaining relief team operating, but 2 to 3 times a week, refugees receive a hot vegan meal.

 Food for Life Nepal was quick to respond to this massive earthquake that devastated the region.
 Volunteers started serving hot vegan meals the following day and continued to visit remote villages with bikes and cook on the spot to ensure that their countrymen and women were not left hungry.
 Over 200,000 meals were served in the months following and the program continues to this day in schools providing hot lunches to school children.